Polestar 2: 2024 facelift

+BST edition 270 / 230

+Launched in March 2023, the BST edition 230 is similar to the BST edition 270 introduced in June 2022, with changes including different colors and the grille insert coming from the facelifted Polestar 2.

+Technical upgrades include a suspension lowered by 25 mm, specially designed Öhlins manually adjusted dampers, stiffened springs, bespoke Pirelli P ZERO tires, and improved performance, with the two electric motors having been tuned to produce a combined output of 470 hp.

 Safety

 The Polestar 2 is designed to protect the battery pack during an impact and automatically disconnect it after a collision.
 On both front ends a SPOC (Severe Partial Overlap Crash) block is attached to mitigate the crash forces and prevent any material entering the occupant compartment.
 The Polestar 2 also features a centre airbag to protect from far-side impacts.

-The Polestar 2 obtained a 5-star 2021 Euro NCAP rating with a 92% score for protection of adults, 89% for protection of children, 80% for protection of vulnerable road users and 86% for safety assist.

-Recall
+Recalls

 In October 2020, Polestar issued a recall on all Polestar 2 models due to a software defect that caused loss of power to the vehicle whilst driving.
 As the vehicles were not capable of OTA software updates at that time it required all of the vehicles to be recalled to a service centre for a manual software update.

 Later the same month a second recall was issued due to faulty inverters.

 Specifications

 From September 2021 to March 2022, the Polestar 2 Single Motor Standard Range with a 64 kWh battery and 165 kW power, 224 hp was available in Europe.
 The battery for this version was made by CATL.
 The 64 kWh and 165 kW power version is available until now in China, as the only Single Motor Standard Range version.

+Starting with the 2025 Model Year, only the Dual-motor variants will be available in North America.